Back to Blog

 • Final Approver (optional): For clients with multiple stakeholders, one person has final sign-off authority

-With Aibrify's Team Collaboration features, each role gets precisely scoped permissions.
-Clients see only their brand.
+Most professional social media management tools (Sprout Social, Planable, Hootsuite, Aibrify) support role-based permissions so clients see only their brand.
 They can approve, reject, or comment — but they cannot accidentally delete a scheduled post or access another client's content.

 Step 2: Create a Visual Staging Pipeline